finbourne/luminesce-sdk-csharp-preview/sdk/docs/SqlExecutionApi.md

 <a name="putquerydesigntosql"></a>
 # **PutQueryDesignToSql**
-> string PutQueryDesignToSql (QueryDesign queryDesign, bool? prettyPrint = null)
+> string PutQueryDesignToSql (QueryDesign queryDesign)

 [EXPERIMENTAL] PutQueryDesignToSql: Generates SQL from a structured query design